gni/gitup/readme.md

   - **Linux/macOS:** `$HOME/.config/gitup/config.json`
   - **Windows:** `{FOLDERID_RoamingAppData}\gitup\config.json`

-You can view this file to see all your saved profiles, but it is recommended to manage it through the CLI commands.
+It is recommended to manage this file through the CLI commands.

+## Contributing

+Contributions, issues, and feature requests are welcome.
+Please check the [issues page](https://github.com/gni/gitup/issues) for this project.

+## License

+This project is licensed under the MIT License.

 ## Author
 Lucian BLETAN